To All the Boys I've Loved Before (film)

 To All the Boys I've Loved Before is a 2018 American teen romantic comedy film directed by Susan Johnson and written by Sofia Alvarez.
 The film stars Lana Condor, Noah Centineo, Janel Parrish, Anna Cathcart, Madeleine Arthur, Emilija Baranac, Israel Broussard and John Corbett.
 The movie is based on Jenny Han's 2014 novel of the same name, and was released by Netflix on August 17, 2018.
+It received positive reviews from critics, who praised the cast.

-It is the first installment in the To All the Boys film series and followed by two sequels, To All the Boys: P.S.
+It has been the first installment in what is now the To All the Boys film series.
+It was followed by two sequels, To All the Boys: P.S.
 I Still Love You, released on February 12, 2020, and To All the Boys: Always and Forever on February 12, 2021.
-It received generally favorable reviews from critics, who praised the cast.
+A spin-off series titled XO, Kitty was released on May 18, 2023.

 Plot

-Shy high school junior Lara Jean Covey writes letters to boys she feels an intense passion for, before locking the letters away in her closet.
-Her most recent is to her childhood friend Josh, who was dating her older sister Margot until Margot broke up with him before she went off to college.
-Lara Jean always had a crush on Josh but decides it would not be okay to date him.
+Shy high school junior Lara Jean Covey writes letters to boys she has strong feelings for before locking them away in her closet.
+One of the letters regards her childhood friend Josh Sanderson, who dated Lara Jean's older sister Margot until she broke up with him before leaving for college.
+Lara Jean finds her feelings for Josh resurfacing, but chooses not to pursue him, opting to instead write a postscript to Josh's letter before putting it back in her closet.

 One night, Lara Jean falls asleep on the couch while hanging out with her little sister, Kitty, who sneaks into her room and finds her collection of letters.
-The following Monday at school, Lara Jean is confronted by a former crush, Peter Kavinsky.
-He received the letter she had written him, causing her to faint.
+The following Monday at school, Lara Jean is confronted by a former middle school crush, Peter Kavinsky.
+He explains that he received her letter, causing her to faint.
 After waking up, she sees Josh approaching with his letter, and in a moment of panic, Lara Jean kisses Peter to throw Josh off before running away.

-Lara Jean then encounters another recipient of a letter, Lucas, who is gay, as she begins to realize that all the letters have been mailed out.
-She later left her house to avoid both Josh and Peter, but the latter appears at her favorite diner.
-She explains that the kiss was merely to dissuade Josh.
-Peter is surprisingly okay with this, and proposes that he and Lara Jean fake date to make his ex-girlfriend (Lara Jean's ex-best friend and nemesis) Gen jealous.
-She agrees, and the next few months go by with the whole school, along with their respective friends and families, believing they are dating.
+Lara Jean encounters Lucas, another of the letter recipients, who she learns is gay.
+She begins to realize that all the letters have been mailed.
+Lara Jean later leaves her house to avoid both Josh and Peter, but Peter follows her to a diner.
+She explains her situation and tells him that their kiss was to dissuade Josh.

+Peter proposes that he and Lara Jean fake a relationship in order to make his ex-girlfriend Gen jealous, as well as convince Josh that Lara Jean no longer has feelings for him.
+She agrees after they negotiate the dos and don'ts, and as the next few months go by, the whole school, along with their respective friends and families, believe they are dating.